-A varietal is simply a type of grape used in wine production.
-For example, Chardonnay and Pinot Noir are two different types of grapes, having unique colors, flavors and characteristics.
+A varietal is a type of grape used in wine production.
+For example, Chardonnay and Pinot Noir are two different types of grapes, having distinct colors, flavors and characteristics.

-With more than 40 different wine grape varietals grown throughout the state, Oregon produces a broad range of wines matched for every wine drinker's palette.
+With more than 50 wine grape varietals grown throughout the state, Oregon produces a broad range of wines matched for every wine drinker's palette.